synthels/daphne-x86_64/README.md

 cmake --build .
 ```

 After all that, you should have a `kernel.bin` in the `build` directory.
-Together with the `boot` directory, you should be able to compile an ISO with `grub-mkrescue -o phiOS.iso iso`.
+Together with the `boot` directory, you should be able to compile an ISO with `grub-mkrescue -o phiOS.iso iso` (After moving `kernel.bin` to the `iso` directory).
 This has been tested on both Windows (under MinGW) and Linux.

 # Contribute
 In order to contribute code, you must open a pull request.
 See `CONTRIBUTING.md` before doing anything.